cancerberoSgx/nodegui/website/docs/guides/layout.md

 - FlexLayout
 - QGridLayout

 _More layouts will be added as time goes on.
-You can also add layouts yourself by creating custom native plugins for NodeGui usng the [Custom Native Plugin API.](custom-nodegui-native-plugin.md)_
+You can also add layouts yourself by creating custom native plugins for NodeGui using the [Custom Native Plugin API.](custom-nodegui-native-plugin.md)_

 ## FlexLayout